blog

 15 Home Buying Mistakes You Should Avoid

-It is important that you contact a lender soon after you decide you wish to go the homeownership way.
+It is important that you contact a lender as soon as you decide to go the homeownership route.
 This gives you insight into the types of loans on offer, the down payment you need to pay, interest rates, loan terms, and whether or not you might require private mortgage insurance (PMI).
 Consider getting pre-approved as this gives you an indication of how much you can afford.
 It also serves as an indicator that you are serious about making a purchase.

 What you should try to do is get your existing outstanding balances to below 30% of your available credit limit, while paying all your bills in full and on time every month.

-Several first-time home buyers think that they need to pay at least 20% of a home’s selling cost as a down payment.
-This is not true.
+Several first-time home buyers think they need to pay at least 20% of a home’s selling cost as a down payment, making it among the more common mistakes when buying a home.
 However, if you pay 20% or more as down payment, you do not have to worry about getting PMI.
-The flipside is that it might take you several years to save the required 20%, and you might also limit your cash flow during the period.
+The flip side is that it might take you several years to save the required 20%, and you might also limit your cash flow during the period.

 Depending on the type of loan you get, you can pay as little as 3% down payment for a conventional loan.
-With some government-insured loans, you can pay even lesser.
+With some government-insured loans, you can pay even less.

-Not taking a look at what different government-insured loans have to offer is among the top home buying mistakes you should avoid.
+Some real estate experts feel that the answer to, “What is the biggest mistake when buying a house?” is ignoring government-backed loans.
 The ones that require your attention include the United States Department of Agriculture (USDA) loans, Federal Housing Administration (FHA) loans, and U.S. Department of Veterans Affairs (VA) loans.

 • USDA loans are available for rural homebuyers, suburban homebuyers, as well as buyers looking for homes in towns where populations are below 25,000.
 These loans are designed for low-to-moderate income earners.